bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![Column chart](./pics_11_data_visualization/fig06.png)
 *<sub>Figure 6: Clustered column chart representing the animal weight at birth and the adult weight for different cat species. logarithmic scale.</sub>*

+>Note: if the order of birth weight and adult weight are swapped in your case, you can change the order by right clicking your chart, click `Select Data...` and use the arrows to change the order of the data series.

 You could use a stacked column chart to have it all in one overview: